 Matt obtained a mechanical engineering degree, B.Sc.
 (M.E.), in 1993 and is a professional engineer with the Association of Professional Engineers and Geoscientists of New Brunswick (APEGNB).
-He became a Fellow of Engineers Canada in 2009, honouring his contributions to the engineering profession in Canada.
-In 2017, Matt was elected as president of the APEGNB.
+He served as the president of APEGNB in 2017-2018.
+Matt became a Fellow of Engineers Canada in 2009, honouring his contributions to the engineering profession in Canada.

 Matt is active in the Saint John community.
 In 2008, he was awarded the Order of the Red Cross for his volunteer commitment to the Canadian Red Cross, including having served as Chair of the Canadian Red Cross, Atlantic Zone and on the National Board of Governors of the Canadian Red Cross.